Congratulations! You’ve made it through recovery.

 These places are transitional and offer a little bit of structure and a lot of support.
 They often have strict rules regarding abstinence and regular testing for drugs and alcohol.
 The people who live there are expected to go to meetings, help with the cooking and the cleaning.
 According to a study published in the Journal of Psychoactive Drugs, people who commit to living in a sober living facility for a sufficient amount of time, dependant on the individual, had high rates of abstinence not only while living in the house but also upon leaving.
 They also showed improvements with rates of employment, arrests and psychiatric symptoms.

-Family Therapy – Addiction and substance abuse disorders are complex diseases that affect the whole family.
+Family Support – Addiction and substance abuse disorders are complex diseases that affect the Family members.
 In addition to affecting relationships and family dynamics, it can break down relationships and destroy bonds between family members.
 Family members often don’t understand the complexities of addiction and can also unwittingly contribute to the disease.

-Attending family therapy, in conjunction with other treatment elements, can help to repair the familial ties and bring back that network of support that the person in recovery might have not had otherwise.
+Attending Family Support, in conjunction with other treatment elements, can help to repair the familial ties and bring back that network of support that the person in recovery might have not had otherwise.
 When the family also is aware of the triggers and stressors of the person in recovery, they can help the person to seek help before a relapse occurs.

 Support Groups – Whether it is a traditional 12-step program or an alternative, a support group is a good way to connect to a community and to hold yourself accountable.
 They offer a high level of support and foster healthy relationships in a sober-peer atmosphere.